Certificate in Medical Billing and Coding Program Guide

 What Will I Learn in a Medical Billing and Coding Certificate Program?

-While pursuing a medical billing and coding certificate, learners gain insight into the systems and processes needed to smoothly run a healthcare front office.
-Students learn about health insurance and reimbursement, how to properly code medical and patient data, and how to use the Current Procedural Terminology system for reporting healthcare services and procedures.
+In a medical billing and coding certificate program, you’ll learn about the systems and processes needed to run a healthcare front office.
+You will also learn about health insurance and reimbursement, how to properly code medical and patient data, and how to use the Current Procedural Terminology system for reporting healthcare services and procedures.

-Additional topics include record transcribing, medical terminology, and the history of the U.S. healthcare delivery system.
+Additional topics include record transcribing, medical terminology, the International Classification of Diseases, Tenth Revision (ICD-10), and the history of the U.S. healthcare delivery system.

 Graduates of medical billing and coding certificate programs can apply for entry-level positions in medical and healthcare offices.
-Program coursework can help students transition seamlessly from the classroom to the workforce with some additional on-the-job training.
+Program coursework can help prepare to become certified or enter the workforce with some additional on-the-job training.

 Still Looking for the Right Fit?
 Discover Similar Programs